Remember when we were kids and batteries went in the trash? (Like everything.)

 Punch your location into Call 2 Recycle's interactive map and be amazed by the recycling ease in your community.
 Note: in some provinces non-rechargeable batteries are not accepted.

 So what are you to do with those single-use alkaline batteries?
 Or if you are one of the folks on the final frontier, with no obvious battery drop boxes in your neighbourhood?

 1. Do not throw the batteries in the trash!

 2. Visit municipal and provincial websites to find resources for recycling not just batteries but all sorts of less-than-desirable waste items.

-Of course, the fewer batteries we use, the fewer batteries we need to dispose of!
-Minimizing waste production is the place to start.
+Of course, the fewer batteries we use, the fewer batteries we need to dispose of.

 When batteries are required, choose re-usable (and consequently recyclable) options.